ZenithVal/OSCLock/README.md

 # First Time Setup

-This guide assumes you have an Esseesmart bluetooth lock and have set it up to be opened with the app. <br> If not, go ahead and do that that first.
+This guide assumes you have an ESmartLock bluetooth lock and have set it up to be opened with the app. <br> If not, go ahead and do that that first.
 You probably don't need to assign fingerprints to the lock. <br> This app can be used without a physical lock in a more pretend manner if you want as well.

 1. Start the application, it will generate a config.toml file.
 2. Exit the application and open the config.toml file.